samueltangz/swift-noise-protocol/README.md

 ### Handshake patterns

-The handshake patterns defined in [session 7 of the specification](https://noiseprotocol.org/noise.html#handshake-patterns) will be supported.
+The handshake patterns defined in [section 7 of the specification](https://noiseprotocol.org/noise.html#handshake-patterns) will be supported.

 * [X] `N`
 * [X] `K`